RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

-# Fullstack Developer II - Take-Home Coding Exercise
+# Fullstack Developer - Take-Home Coding Exercise

 Welcome!
 This coding exercise is designed to assess your fullstack development skills for a **Fullstack Developer II** position at RADICL.
 We're excited to see what you can build!